 Qualifications for Overseers

-- Therefore, it’s required for an overseer to be above reproach, a married man who isn’t promiscuous,(14)“a married man who isn’t promiscuous” is more literally “a one woman man”.
+- Therefore, it’s required for an overseer to be above reproach, a married man who isn’t promiscuous,(16)“a married man who isn’t promiscuous” is more literally “a one woman man”.
 Because the Greek word for “man” can also mean “husband”, and since “woman” can also mean “wife”, many take this to mean “husband of one wife”.
-However, that’s impossible because of 1 Timothy 5:9, which (using the same words) speaks of widows “having been – and being – a one man woman”.
+However, that’s impossible because of 1 Timothy 5:9, which (using the same words) speaks of widows “*being a one man woman”.
 See note on that verse.
 A widow by definition can’t be the “wife of one husband” because her husband is dead.
 Others have suggested this is a prohibition on second marriages, but Paul explicitly allows remarriage in 1 Corinthians 7.
 Still others have suggested this is a prohibition on polygamy, but this is extremely unlikely because polygamy was already a serious criminal offense in the Roman Empire (our word “romantic” originally meant “to be like the Romans”; i.e. monogamous.)
-Despite the Roman aversion to more than one wife, they embraced the practice of having mistresses.
-The phrase “one woman man” was an idiom referring to a man who didn’t have mistresses, nor hire prostitutes.
-Note: this list would contain no prohibition on sexual sins if “one woman man” isn’t an idiom.
+Despite the Roman aversion to more than one wife, they embraced the practice of extra-marital lovers for both men and women.
+Thus the phrase “one woman man” was an idiom, probably borrowed from the Latin “univera” (“one man”, which was used on Roman gravestones to indicate a woman who’d never had sex outside of marriage) and applied to men.
+Further: this list would contain no prohibition on sexual sins if “one woman man” isn’t an idiom.
 The idiom implies the man is married, but doesn’t guarantee it; again, see footnote on 1 Timothy 5:9. temperate, self-controlled, respectable, hospitable, willing and able to teach,

 - managing his own house well, having his children in submission with all dignity,

-- (but if a man didn’t – and doesn’t – know how to manage his own household, how will he take care of a church of God?)
+- (but if a man doesn’t *know how to manage his own household, how will he take care of a church of God?)

 - and not a new convert, so he doesn’t become puffed up and fall into judgement like the Accuser.